appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/how-to-work-with-local-apis-on-appsmith/connect-within-docker-network.md

     docker network create appsmithnetwork
     ```

-1. Create two folders, named `Appsmith` and `Datasource`.
+1. Create two folders, `Appsmith` and `Datasource`.

 1. Within the `Appsmith` folder, create a `docker-compose.yml` file for Appsmith.
-Assign it to the network from the first step such as in the bottom of this example file:
+Assign it to the network from the first step, such as in the bottom of this example file:

     ```yaml
     version: "3"